cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 To our belief Urbit will benefit in the following ways:

-- Such a drop can increase the speed of the claim of the planets/stars/galaxies
+- Such a drop can increase the speed of the claim of the planets/stars/galaxies;
-- Urbit will have a wider introduction to more communities (what's important is that those are communities that share the same vision and are technical)
+- Urbit will have a wider introduction to more communities (what's important is that those are communities that share the same vision and are technical);
-- Urbit is your last computer that currently lacks indexing and a ranking mechanism - cyber provides this
+- Urbit is your last computer that currently lacks indexing and a ranking mechanism - cyber provides this;
-- An interplanetary system like Urbit needs an awesome base of knowledge inbuild into its machines and an ability search trough it - cyber provides this
+- An interplanetary system like Urbit needs an awesome base of knowledge inbuild into its machines and an ability{++ to++} search trough it - cyber provides this;
 - We see in Urbit a strategic ally in our mission to overthrow megacorps.
 Hopefully, Urbit can share this view and see us as equal.
-This in turns adds to the beneficial values of both
+This in turn{--s--} adds to the beneficial values of both;
-- As Cyber grows, the Urbit community will have rather a serious bag of assets in the form of CYB tokens.
-This will give the Urbit community more power on every scale imaginary
+- As Cyber grows, the Urbit community will have {++a ++}rather {--a--} serious bag of assets in the form of CYB tokens.
+This will give the Urbit community more power on every scale imaginary;
-- Via the cyber~Urbit app the users of Urbit (and Cyber) will be able to promote Urbit by ranking the required information for this (SEO)
+- Via the cyber~Urbit app the users of Urbit (and Cyber) will be able to promote Urbit by ranking the required information for this (SEO);
-- Urbit can work on state of the art ML mechanisms with the help of Arvo and Cyber that can help to showcase the powers of Urbit
+- Urbit can work on state of the art ML mechanisms with the help of Arvo and Cyber that can help to showcase the powers of Urbit;
-- This can create a showcase for both projects and provide Urbit aliens with further gifts /drops, etc from other communities
+- This can create a showcase for both projects and provide Urbit aliens with further gifts /drops, etc from other communities.

 #### Conclusion